Terairk/rust-blogpost/README.md

 - Potentially PostgreSQL (but should be handled by Docker)

 ## Building Commands
+I used docker compose for handling building the main rust-web backend and the PostgreSQL database.
+The following commands are used for building and running the service.

 ```bash
 docker compose up --build (MAIN COMMAND - first time building and every code change)